 Be cautious before beginning any construction projects on your property, such as the installation of fences, mailboxes, sprinkler systems, etc. You should never dig or construct anything without first calling 811 to have the natural gas pipelines and other utility facilities marked at no cost to you.

-- Always call 811 at least two full working days before you dig.
+- Always call 811 at least 48 hours, excluding day of notification, weekends and holidays, before you dig

 - Don’t dig until locations of all utilities are marked or cleared